 "'Sophistry!'"
 Sadie called.
 "Ha, that was a tough one!"

 Now the Barn/Pavillion conflict.
 That was a practical issue.
 As long as it was being fought in the dark, the treacherous Barnlings had the advantage.
-If the heist was a police matter, argued in a court of law, who knew what Barnish atrocities might be brought to light?
+If the heist were to become a police matter and argued in a court of law then who knew what Barnish atrocities might be brought to light?

 "'Pathetic,'" Angela said.

 Of course that wouldn't happen.
 If the matter came to court, it would reflect badly on the Pavilion and the Barn would come off Scot free.
 The armoured car company were only contractors.
 There was no reason for Barn personnel even to take the stand.
 Ah, forget what would happen in court.
 The question for Fiona was: stay or leave?